Mcgmwd1901/1701QCA-Assessment1/experiments/experiments.md

 This experiment could be the basis of a real world application such as light dimming in houses

-### Experiment name ###
+### Say "hello" to the BBC Micro Bit ###

-(Replace this with the experiment name)

-#### Photo of completed project ####
-In the code below, replace imagemissing.jpg with the name of the image, which should be in the kitexperiments folder.

 ![Image](IMG_6849.jpg)

-(Insert a caption here)
+(displaying images on button press)

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was or something I learned was how easy micro bits are to use a

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as airpots and other transportation place to help display times for planes delays etc.

 ### Experiment name ###

 (Replace this with the experiment name)

-#### Photo of completed project ####
-In the code below, replace imagemissing.jpg with the name of the image, which should be in the kitexperiments folder.
+#### Using a Transistor to drive a motor ####

 ![Image](IMG_6846.jpg)

-(Insert a caption here)
+(enabling a fan motor)

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was or something I learned was fiddly it was to put the wires into the terminal connection, this was a bit of a challenege but in the end I was able to get it.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as real fans,plane motors. etc